AdobeDocs/experience-manager-core-components.en/help/email/components/button.md

 role: Architect, Developer, Admin, User
 ---

-# Email Button Component{#email-button-component}
+# Email Button Component {#email-button-component}

 The Email Button component allows for the configuration and display of a button item in your content.

 ## Usage {#usage}

-The Email Button component allows for the inclusion of a button in your content.
+The Email Button component allows for the inclusion of a button in your content, clickable by the content reader, linking to additional resources.

 * The button's properties can be selected in the [configure dialog.](#configure-dialog)
 * Styles for the Email Button Component can be defined in the [design dialog.](#design-dialog)